rust-mobile/cargo-apk/cargo-apk/README.md

 Invoke `cargo apk help` for a more detailed overview of all available commands and their options (`cargo apk run --help` or `cargo apk help run` for example).

+## Dex File

+Although Dex files can be loaded by Android `DexClassLoader` on runtime, custom activities and services must be defined in the package's `classes.dex` file to avoid the `LoadedApk.mClassLoader` runtime replacement hack.

+Currently the Dex file can be built by the application's build script with <https://docs.rs/android-build>, the Dex output path should be `<CARGO_MANIFEST_DIR>/target/<PROFILE>` to be picked up by `cargo-apk`.

 ## Manifest

 `cargo` supports the `metadata` table for configurations for external tools like `cargo apk`.